JuliaRegistries/TagBot/DEPLOYING.md

 TagBot uses GPG to sign the tags it creates.

-Before generating the key, you need to decide whether to use our own GitHub account for signing or a dedicated account.
+Before generating the key, you need to decide whether to use our own GitHub account for tagging, or a dedicated account.
 If you want to use a dedicated account, create it now.

 AWS Lambda runs a very old version of GnuPG, so we need to create our keyring with an equally old version.